-Entrepreneur states that Babson College is number one in giving undergraduate students and graduate students alike hands-on experience.
-The college states that its alumni startup resources teach students and “empower entrepreneurs to build and grow ventures of all kinds.”
-This includes pitching competitions, accelerator programs, workshops, mentorships, and more for students who desire to start their own business ventures.
-During coronavirus, Babson College has been using its Goldman Sachs 10,000 Small Businesses program to highlight the issues that small businesses face.
+According to Entrepreneur, Babson College is number one in giving undergraduate students and grad students alike hands-on experience in entrepreneurial studies.
+Its alumni startup resources teach students and “empower entrepreneurs to build and grow ventures of all kinds.”
+This includes pitching competitions and accelerator programs.
+There are also workshops, mentorships, and more for students who desire to start their own business ventures.
+During the coronavirus, Babson College has been using its Goldman Sachs 10,000 Small Businesses program to highlight the issues that small businesses face.
 For instance, in September 2020, this program reported that 88% of small businesses had exhausted their government Paycheck Protection Program loans.

 10. Cornell University